geekarist/kromat/README.md

 This script should work on Ubuntu based distributions.
 It was tested on Ubuntu 16.04 and Mint 18.
 It needs a recent version of Node.js and npm.

+It can also work on macOS if you put the included `google-chrome` script in a `bin` directory that is in your PATH.

 Clone this repository and launch `npm install -g` as an admin:

 ```